 In 2005, an undiagnosed medical condition (later discovered to be Lyme Disease) forced Walker to stop playing the saxophone; he turned to piano and composition, earning accolades including a Jerome Foundation Travel/Study grant, and collaborations with TU Dance, and Zenon Dance Company.
 He served as Adjunct Faculty at Bethel University, teaching Jazz Improvisation and private piano—specializing in composition and improvisation.
 In his professional career, he has worked with Anthony Cox, Wessell “Warmdaddy” Anderson, Ted Nash, Matt Wilson, Vincent Gardner, Ron Miles, Carei Thomas and other notable musicians.
 Walker has been commissioned by Jackson State University, North Dakota Jazz, and Consortium Carissimi, and has written over seventy compositions for his bands: Boot Camp, Small City Trio, Boxcar, and The Bootet.
 His projects include writing the film score for Photographic Justice: The Corky Lee Story and authoring a series of articles on culture for Walker Art Center and mnartists.org.

 In 2014, Minnesota Orchestra named Walker founding Artistic Director of the new Jazz at Orchestra Hall in the Target Atrium series with Minnpost listing it as one of “The 5 Biggest Trends” in the Twin Cities Arts Scene (“A step toward our own Jazz at Lincoln Center or SFJAZZ?”) and Pioneer Press stating “Orchestra Hall’s Target Atrium is the Twin Cities’ answer to New York’s Dizzy’s Club Coca Cola in Lincoln Center.”
-Walker continues to serve as the Artistic Director of the regularly sold-out season of concerts.
+Walker served as Artistic Director until 2019.